About Us

 Simon is always looking for new ideas and trends and is happy to take commission requests.

-Taster Sessions and Workshops
+Taster Sessions & Workshops

 Have you ever fancied having a go on a pottery wheel?
 As a result of our larger premises, Simon can now offer one-to-one or group sessions.
 Simon will provide close guidance to help you produce something you can be proud of.
 Simon will take one of your items and glaze fire them to provide a lasting memento of your visit.